An unknottedness result for noncompact self shrinkers: Proof of Theorem

-\begin{rem} Lawson's criteria given in lemma \ref{equiv} above can be used to show an asymptotically conical surface with one end is topologically standard. \end{rem}
+\begin{lem} Lawson's criteria given in lemma \ref{equiv} above can be used to show an asymptotically conical surface with one end is topologically standard. \end{lem}

-From here on out denote by $M$ a self shrinker which either has one asymptotically conical end or is compact.
+From here on out denote by $M$ a self shrinker which either has a single, asymptotically conical, end or is compact.
 First we consider the asymptotically conical case and afterwards we discuss the case it is compact. $ $